Skip to main content

 Why the Spirits Remain

-Understanding this historical context helps visitors appreciate that the Tudor Rose's supernatural activity represents more than mere ghost stories - it's the spiritual echo of real human suffering that demands remembrance and respect.
+Understanding this historical context helps visitors appreciate that the Tudor Rose’s supernatural activity represents more than mere ghost stories – it’s the spiritual echo of real human suffering that demands remembrance, respect, and recognition of the historical injustices that continue to shape the present.

 Why This History Matters